 Savory Apple Stuffing

-This easy Thanksgiving recipe receives raves no matter when we serve it.
+This easy old fashioned Thanksgiving dressing recipe receives raves no matter when we serve it.
 You can add various dried fruits and/or nuts as you like (we especially like the addition of golden raisins, dried cranberries, chestnuts, pine nuts, and dried apricots).
 You could easily add sausage if you’d like to.
 Here’s the basic recipe that you can add to your heart’s content.

 2 cups 4 large ribs celery, chopped